Commercial Fishing Ports

 Cape May fishing fleet

-At the Southernmost tip of New Jersey - and almost as far south as Washington, DC - the combined port of Cape May/Wildwood is the largest in New Jersey and one of the largest on the East Coast.
-The center of fish processing and freezing in New Jersey, Cape May/Wildwood is the home port to some of the largest vessels fishing on the Atlantic coast and has led the way in developing new fisheries and new domestic and international markets for New Jersey seafood.
+At the Southernmost tip of New Jersey - and almost as far south as Washington, DC - Cape May is the largest in New Jersey and one of the largest on the East Coast.
+The center of fish processing and freezing in New Jersey, Cape May is the home port to some of the largest vessels fishing on the Atlantic coast and has led the way in developing new fisheries and new domestic and international markets for New Jersey seafood.
 Major Cape May fisheries focus on squid, mackerel, fluke, sea bass, porgies, lobsters, and menhaden.
 In addition to these, Wildwood boats are also in the surf clam/ocean quahog fisheries.

 Like many Jersey Shore communities, much of Cape May's and Wildwood's economies are dependent on seasonal tourism - which is dependent both on the weather and the overall state of the economy.
 The year-round character of commercial fishing is a major factor in keeping these communities going in the off-season.